matthew-brett/pydagogue/curious_git.rst

 .. rubric:: Footnotes

-.. [#git-object-dir] When git stores a file in the ``.git/objects`` directory, it does a hash for the file, takes the first two digits of the hash to make a directory, and then stores a file with a filename from the remaining hash digits.
+.. [#git-object-dir] When git stores a file in the ``.git/objects`` directory, it makes a hash from the file, takes the first two digits of the hash to make a directory name, and then stores a file in this directory with a filename from the remaining hash digits.
 For example, when adding a file with hash ``d92d079af6a7f276cc8d63dcf2549c03e7deb553`` git will create ``.git/objects/d9`` directory if it doesn't exist, and stores the file contents as ``.git/objects/d9/2d079af6a7f276cc8d63dcf2549c03e7deb553``.
 It does this so that the number of files in any one directory stay in a reasonable range.
-If git had to store hash filenames for every file, directory listing and commit in one flat directory, it would soon have a very large number of files.
+If git had to store hash filenames for every object in one flat directory, the directory would soon have a very large number of files.
 .. [#bare-detail] The reason we need a bare repository for our backup goes deeper than the fact we do not need a working tree.
 We are soon going to do a ``push`` to this backup repository.
 The ``push`` has the effect of resetting the position of a branch (usually ``master``) in the backup repo.
-   Git is very reluctant to set a branch position in a repository with a working tree, because it the new branch position will not not match the current content of the working tree.
+   Git is very reluctant to set a branch position in a repository with a working tree, because the new branch position will not not match the existing content of the working tree.
 Git could either leave it like this, or checkout the new branch in the remote repo, but either thing would be very confusing for someone trying to use the working tree in that repository.
 So, by default git will refuse to ``push`` a new branch